 When a show is perceived by fans/viewers as being in danger of being Screwed by the Network, and ending up relegated to the sad brotherhood of shows that couldn't last, fandom mobilizes.

 In the earlier years of television, viewers simply sent in letters to the network to extoll the virtues of their favorite program.
 However with the arrival of the 21st century and the advent of the internet, fandom has become a lot more organized, active, and creative.

 Letters are no longer all that gets sent in, partly because although the internet makes communication easy, the general consensus is that the networks will take tangible mail more seriously.
 Taking that simple fact to an extreme, fans will, en masse, send in items that are significant to the characters and/or situations found in the show they're trying to save.
-After about a decade, networks and the like now treat sending food or snack items is an automatic Circular File.note As such, despite such tactics working during the 1990s and 2000s, a show is not likely to be saved by fan effort directed this way.
+After about a decade, networks and the like now treat sending food or snack items en masse as an automatic Circular File.note As such, despite such tactics working during the 1990s and 2000s, a show is not likely to be saved by fan effort directed this way anymore.

-Most frequently, a trope for television, as fans campaign to save what they like doesn't have as active an outlet in other media.
-Its actual impact is often unknown unless someone close to the production speaks up about it.
-It's very much possible that some cases of this are an example of a network already planning on renewing the show anyway, but lets the fan campaigns go on in hopes of gaining free publicity for the show.
+Most frequently a trope for television, as fans campaign to save what they like doesn't have as active an outlet in other media.
+Its actual impact that movements have is often unknown unless someone close to the production speaks up about it.
+It's very much possible that some cases of this are an example of a network already planning on renewing the show anyway, but keeping quiet about it so that the fanbase will give it free marketing and publicity.

 - Macross Plus and Macross II got across the Pacific in large part because of this.
 The Macross series in general is an almost memetic example of Screwed by the Lawyers, with no less than four companies all holding some part of the series' distribution rights and most of those companies hating each other.
-Despite this, pressure from both fans (who wanted a good series to make it across the Atlantic) and the rest of the industry (who wanted awesome product out there, strengthening the anime market) managed to get the Japanese side of the pileup to agree to play nice and share the revenue, at the same time that Harmony Gold (the U.S. end of the crossfire) was in the middle of a major reorganization and not minding the store.
+Despite this, pressure from both fans (who wanted a good series to make it across the Atlantic) and the rest of the industry (who wanted an awesome product out there to strengthen the anime market) managed to get the Japanese side of the pileup to agree to play nice and share the revenue, at the same time that Harmony Gold (the U.S. end of the crossfire) was in the middle of a major reorganization and not minding the store.
 This is probably not happening again for any future Macross series, however, at least until 2022, when the Macross international license problem will come to an end.

 - Gundam is a very unusual, and very famous, example.
 The original series suffered from low ratings and had its episode count cut from 49 to 39 (though the staff begged for an extension and ended up with the odd number of 43 episodes).
 After this, creator/director Yoshiyuki Tomino had the idea to recut the series into a trio of Compilation Movies; thanks to positive press from anime magazines and word of mouth, the trilogy was a colossal success, and the rest is history.

 - The original Star Trek was saved by a letter-writing campaign.
 Fans got rewarded with only one season before it was canceled again, and said season is almost universally considered to be the worst of the series.
 The third season took the show past the threshold number of episodes needed at the time for a syndication deal.
 Without it, there'd have been no syndication and likely no further movies or series.
-But it's only very common misconception, since Gene Roddenberry made that story up to cover up the real reason a third season was greenlit (because Star Trek helped sell more color TV sets, which RCA, NBC's parent company had the patents on.
+But this is only a very common misconception, since Gene Roddenberry made that story up to cover up the real reason a third season was greenlit: because Star Trek helped sell more color TV sets, which RCA, NBC's parent company, had the patents on.

 - Apparently, Reaper was renewed for a second and final season because fans sent in socks, standing for the character Sock.